FedericoUrones/no-framework-api/README.md

 # Java No-Framework API

 This is an API developed in Java 17 using NO-Framework (like Springboot).
+It's a TODO list API.

 # Libraries used